Questions in linear recurrence: From the $T\oplus T$-problem to lineability: Furstenberg families for pointwise recurrence

-The notion of $\Ic$-recurrence (resp. $\Ic$-hypercyclicity) coincides with the concept of recurrence (resp. hypercyclicity) as defined in the Introduction.
-We denote by $\Rec(T)$ (resp. $\HC(T)$) the set of recurrent (resp. hypercyclic) vectors associated to this family.
+The notion of $\Ic$-recurrence (resp.\ $\Ic$-hypercyclicity) coincides with usual recurrence (resp.\ usual hypercyclicity) as defined in the Introduction and, as stated there, we will denote by $\Rec(T)$ (resp.\ $\HC(T)$) the set of recurrent (resp.\ hypercyclic) vectors.

 \item the {\em sets containing arbitrarily long arithmetic progressions}

 In other words, $A \in \AP$ if $\forall l \in \NN, \ \exists a,n \in \NN$ such that $\{a+kn : 0\leq k\leq l\} \subset A$, or equivalently $A$ contains the {\em arithmetic progression} of length $l+1$, common difference $n\in\NN$ and initial term $a\in\NN_0$.
 The concept of $\AP$-recurrence is equivalent to the notion of (topological) {\em multiple recurrence}, which requires that for each non-empty open subset $U \subset X$ and each length $l \in \NN$ there exists some $n\in\NN$ fulfilling that